What is a Team? Definition, Features, Types, Strategies, and Examples

 What is a Team?

 A team is a cohesive group of individuals with diverse skill sets and shared objectives, working collaboratively within an organizational culture.
-Unlike a mere group, a team focuses on a common goal, leveraging mutual support and compatible interactions.

 Teams vary in types – ranging from self-managed and cross-functional teams to virtual and process improvement teams – each serving distinct purposes.